Conference Rescheduled to Dec. 4 – 6

 Baggett is considered to be the undisputed authority in personal branding, body language and soft skills leadership.
 He began speaking in 2017 and has since delivered over 250 keynotes, inspiring over 50,000 people across multigenerational workplaces in both the public and private sector.

-Meet Our Closing Keynote Speaker
+Meet Our Closing Plenary Speaker

 Veronica Maldonado-Torres